 The priority in Coláiste De Lacy is to ensure a safe, positive, supportive and optimal educational environment for all.
-The philosophical foundations of the Code of Conduct are care, respect, positivity and personal responsibility.
 The Code of Conduct helps the school community to promote the school ethos, relationships, policies, procedures and practices that encourage dea-iompair (good behaviour for learning) and prevent unacceptable behaviour.
 The Code of Conduct helps múinteoirí (teachers), other members of the foireann (staff), students and parents/guardians to work together for a happy, effective and safe school.
 The students, staff and parents have identified the values that they believe the students of Coláiste De Lacy should emulate (see Appendix A).
 This Code of Conduct aims to foster these values and promote a growth mind-set in students.

-&lt;sup>3 The Teaching Council 'Codes of Professional Conduct for Teachers' and the LMETB 'Code of Conduct for LMETB Staff' applies to all teaching staff.
+3 The Teaching Council 'Codes of Professional Conduct for Teachers' and the LMETB 'Code of Conduct for LMETB Staff' applies to all teaching staff.